 Mandatory service charges are not a tip; if they are paid out, they are considered wages and taxed as such.
 In California, credit card processing fees must be paid by the employer.

-For mandatory service charges, Colorado law requires employers that intend to claim any tips for themselves to post a conspicuous notice to that effect.
+For mandatory service charges, Colorado tip laws require employers that intend to claim any tips for themselves to post a conspicuous notice to that effect.
 And when it comes to credit cards fees, an employer who deducts credit card process fees may not claim a tip credit.

 Delaware allows both mandatory and voluntary.
 A mandatory pool is only allowed among employees who provide direct service to a customer.
 The primary service employee cannot be required to contribute more than 15% of their tips.
 The employer may not take any portion of the pool.